Aviation: Germany opens world's first plant for clean jet fuel | DW | 04.10.2021

 The European Union has proposed setting a quota of 2% SAFs from 2025 with that rising to 5% — including a sub-quota of 0.7% for e-kerosene — from 2030.

-Meeting those targets is going to require a massive ramp-up of production and as German Environment Minister Svenja Schulze pointed out at the inauguration of the e-kerosene this only makes sense if renewables are ramped up at the same time.
+Meeting those targets is going to require a massive ramp-up of production and as German Environment Minister Svenja Schulze pointed out at the inauguration of the e-kerosene production site that this only makes sense if renewables are ramped up at the same time.

 "PtL fuels only serve climate protection if green hydrogen is used.
 For green hydrogen, we need much more electricity from renewable energies,” Schulze said, adding that the technology is available and functional.
 "It's now up to businesses to scale this and I hope many will follow the call.”